pravindev666/Tradyx-Aleph/README.md

 ---

 > [!IMPORTANT]
-> **The v7.0 Invariant**: All "learning" (Online Learner) is applied as a **conviction multiplier** to the final verdict, NEVER as an update to the underlying model weights during live rounds.
-This ensures the engine remains stable and defensible against "learning drift."
+> **The v7.1 Invariant**: All "learning" (Confidence Controller) is applied as a **conviction multiplier** to the final verdict, NEVER as an update to the underlying model weights during live rounds.
+This ensures the engine remains stable and defensible against "learning drift." **No model weights are updated in this path.**